SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ```

 ## Final
 Congrats!
 You have Arch Linux installed on your computer!
-To restart, exit out of the chroot enviroment, and then reboot
+To restart, exit out of the chroot environment, and then reboot

 ```bash
 $ exit